Alteryx processes values based on the data type. Alteryx supports string, numeric, date-time, and boolean data types, as well as, spatial objects.

 |+/- 1.7 x 10-308 to 1.7 x 10308 with 15 digits|

-Date, Time, and DateTime data types can be treated as strings when using functions in a tool with an expression editor.
+Date, Time, and DateTime data types can be treated as strings when you use functions in a tool with an expression editor.
 Refer to the Date/Time Data table above for descriptions and examples.

 |Bool||An expression with only two possible values: True or False.||